 - Fast turnover with results being reported quickly

 - Easy-to-use portal for lab analysis

 - No test for reverse T3 at this time

 - No test for total T3 at this time

 - Not covered by insurance

-There are several places that you can get your own lab tests but the one that I currently use is letsgetchecked.com.
+There are several places where you can get your own lab tests but the one that I currently use is letsgetchecked.com.

-They aren't perfect, no at home lab tests are, but one of the main reasons I use them is because they are reasonably priced and you can draw your own blood at home.
+They aren’t perfect, and no at-home lab tests are, but one of the main reasons I use them is because they are reasonably priced and you can draw your own blood at home.

 This allows you the opportunity to get your labs drawn at precisely the time you want to draw them based on when you last took your thyroid medication.